ambonvik/cimba/docs/background.rst

   generators and distributions.

-* Robustness, using object-oriented design principles and comprehensive unit testing to ensure that it works as expected (but do read the Licence, we are not making any warranties here).
+* Robustness, using object-oriented design principles and comprehensive unit testing to ensure that it works as expected (but do read the `Licence <https://github.com/ambonvik/cimba/blob/main/LICENSE>`_, we are not making any warranties here).

 I believe that Cimba 3.0 meets these goals and hope you will agree.

 Coroutines and Processes
 ------------------------

-It is well known that Simula introduced object-oriented programming, see https://en.wikipedia.org/wiki/Simula for the story.
+It is well known that the Simula programming language introduced object-oriented programming, see https://en.wikipedia.org/wiki/Simula for the story.
 For those of us that were lucky enough (or just plain old enough) to actually have programmed in Simula67, the object-orientation with classes and inheritance was only part of the experience, and perhaps not the most important part.